7 Best Gaming PCs of 2025

 ASUS ROG NUC mini gaming PC

-ASUS ROG NUC 970 proves a mini gaming PC can play modern games at high-settings.
+ASUS ROG NUC 970 proves a mini gaming PC plays modern games at high-settings.

 Brand: ASUS | CPU: Intel Gen Core Ultra 9 185H | Graphics: RTX 4070 Discrete Graphics | RAM: 32GB DDR5 | Storage Capacity: 1TB Gen 4 SSD | Chassis Color: Black | Style: Ultra Small Form Factor | Advanced I/Os: Thunderbolt 4, USB 3.2 Gen 2 | Operating System: Windows 11 Home